Announcement from Dean Paul L. Caron to all students regarding the fall semester.

 "We are deeply moved by the efforts of the Pepperdine Caruso Law community coming together to honor Jim in such a significant way," said Harry Caldwell, professor of law and longtime friend of Professor McGoldrick.

-Pepperdine Caruso Law is pleased to present “A Conversation on Race," featuring Black alumni who currently serve on the Board of Advisors and Dean's Council.
+On July 15, 2020, Pepperdine Caruso Law presented "A Conversation on Race," featuring 12 Black alumni members of the School of Law who currently serve on the Board of Advisors and Dean's Council.